 Stephen Bonner – Executive Director (Regulatory Futures and Innovation), UK ICO Source

-Gaming sites have been deemed as high-risk by the UK Information Commissioner’s Office, so, unless the content on your site is guaranteed to be entirely harmless to players no matter how young they are, you may already be obliged to apply age verification mechanisms to all those who use your site, with or without an account.
+Gaming sites have been deemed as high-risk by the UK Information Commissioner’s Office since 2021, so, unless the content on your site is guaranteed to be entirely harmless to players no matter how young they are, you may already be obliged to apply age assurance mechanisms to all those who use your site, with or without an account.
 More widely, gaming sites are also being brought within the scope of regulation under European Union law.
 To date, most controls have been through self-regulation, but that is changing rapidly.

 EU Wide: GDPR (in force today)

 You should be sure that your European (including the UK) players are at least old enough to give consent for their personal data to be processed, if you rely on consent under Article 8 of GDPR, as a basis for processing some or all personal data you obtain from your users.
 (Remember, personal data even includes just an IP address.)
 In the UK, this “age of digital consent” is 13 but it varies between EU member states between 13 – 16, so if you have players across the EU, you will need to also determine their location and apply the relevant age as part of this check.
 Click here to see a map of the digital age of consent provided by our member PRIVO.

 This mirrors the US Childrens Online Privavy Protection Act (COPPA) regulation but without the defence of ignorance which applies in the case of sites not directed at children.
 You should not assume that if you are compliant with COPPA, you are already compliant with GDPR.
 This could be a very costly error.

 Enforcement and penalties